complexorganizations/github-rdp/.github/README.md

 # github-codespaces-rdp
 Using github codespaces, you may create a free temporary system.

-### Tasks:
-- Install a visual tool on the server so the client can connect.

 ### FAQ

 What is the purpose of this repo?